microsoft/TypeScript/doc/spec.md

 var b = !!getValue();
 ```

-The example above converts the result of ‘getValue()’ to a Boolean if it isn’t a Boolean already.
-The type inferred for ‘b’ is the Boolean primitive type regardless of the return type of ‘getValue’.
+The example above converts the result of 'getValue()' to a Boolean if it isn't a Boolean already.
+The type inferred for 'b' is the Boolean primitive type regardless of the return type of 'getValue'.

 ### <a name="4.14.4"/>4.14.4 The delete Operator

-The ‘delete’ operator takes an operand of any type and produces a result of the Boolean primitive type.
+The 'delete' operator takes an operand of any type and produces a result of the Boolean primitive type.

 ### <a name="4.14.5"/>4.14.5 The void Operator

-The ‘void’ operator takes an operand of any type and produces the value ‘undefined’.
+The 'void' operator takes an operand of any type and produces the value 'undefined'.
 The type of the result is the Undefined type ([3.2.6](#3.2.6)).

 ### <a name="4.14.6"/>4.14.6 The typeof Operator

-The ‘typeof’ operator takes an operand of any type and produces a value of the String primitive type.
-In positions where a type is expected, ‘typeof’ can also be used in a type query (section [3.6.9](#3.6.9)) to produce the type of an expression.
+The 'typeof' operator takes an operand of any type and produces a value of the String primitive type.
+In positions where a type is expected, 'typeof' can also be used in a type query (section [3.6.9](#3.6.9)) to produce the type of an expression.

 ```TypeScript
 var x = 5;